MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2023-02-01-azure-cost-management.md

 From the Subscription level it can also be informative to group your costs by "Service Name" to get a view of which types of services are you biggest costs, such as Virtual Machines, Networking or Storage.

-# Ensure ownership and perform regular reviews
+# Ensure ownership and regularly review

 - Have a technical resource be responsible for understanding and controlling costs so they are empowered to make changes quickly.